+Section 12.
+Payment of State and National Dues

+The state and national portions of the dues paid by each member of a local PTA/PTSA shall be the property of the Virginia PTA and National PTA, respectively, and shall not be included in the local unit’s budget.

+Membership dues shall be remitted to the treasurer of the Virginia PTA at the Virginia PTA office on or before December 1.
+Additional membership dues received after December 1 shall be remitted to the Virginia PTA treasurer on or before March 1.
+Membership dues received after March 1 shall be remitted to the Virginia PTA treasurer on or before June 30.

+A list of members who joined the association during the reporting period shall be kept by the local unit and submitted to the Virginia PTA.

 Section 13.
-Payment of State and National Dues

-The state and national portions of the dues paid by each member of a local PTA/PTSA shall be the property of the Virginia PTA/PTSA and National PTA, respectively, and shall not be included in the local unit’s budget.

-Membership dues shall be remitted to the treasurer of the Virginia PTA/PTSA at the Virginia PTA/PTSA office on or before December 1.
-Additional membership dues received after December 1 shall be remitted to the Virginia PTA/PTSA treasurer on or before March 1.
-Membership dues received after March 1 shall be remitted to the Virginia PTA/PTSA treasurer on or before June 30.

-A list of members who joined the association during the reporting period shall be kept by this local unit and submitted to the Virginia PTA/PTSA when requested.
+Honorary Life Membership in the Virginia PTA may be conferred for distinguished service, for which a fee shall be paid to the treasurer of the Virginia PTA.
+This fee shall be deposited in the special Life Membership-Scholarship Fund of the Virginia PTA.
+Honorary Virginia Life Membership entitles a recipient to attend the State Annual Meeting as a non-voting participant without payment of the registration fee.

 Section 14.
-Honorary Life Membership in the Virginia PTA/PTSA may be conferred for distinguished service, for which a fee shall be paid to the treasurer of the Virginia PTA/PTSA.
-This fee shall be deposited in the special Life Membership-Scholarship Fund of the Virginia PTA/PTSA.
-Honorary Virginia Life Membership entitles a recipient to attend the State Convention as a non-voting participant without payment of the registration fee.
+National PTA Life Achievement Award may be conferred for distinguished service, for which a fee shall be paid to the treasurer of the National PTA for the Endowment Fund of the National PTA.
+The National PTA Life Achievement Award provides only National Convention guest privileges upon payment of the convention registration fee.

 Section 15.
-Honorary National Life Membership may be conferred for distinguished service, for which a fee shall be paid to the treasurer of the National PTA for the Endowment Fund of the National PTA.
-Honorary National Life Membership provides only National Convention guest privileges upon payment of the convention registration fee.

-Section 16.
-A holder of an Honorary National or State Life Membership may be an active member only upon payment of dues in a local PTA/PTSA unit.
+A holder of a National PTA Life Achievement Award or Virginia Honorary Life Membership may be an active member only upon payment of dues in a local PTA/PTSA unit.

 ARTICLE VIII: OFFICERS AND THEIR ELECTION